- Characteristics of created data file

 The created data file is empty, which does not mean that its size is null (the file contains a header describing its structure).

-is specified, the data file will only be opened on the first access (allows to optimize the speed of the function HCreationIfNotFound
+constant is specified, the data file will only be opened the first time it is accessed (optimizes the speed of HCreationIfNotFound

 The password can be defined: